 Pro Tip: Serving any type of tacos with a wedge of lime is traditional.
 Why?
 A squeeze of lime juice brighten flavors.

-How To Make Chicken Thigh Tacos
+How To Make Grilled Chicken Thigh Tacos

 - Step 1: Preheat your grill to 450 degrees to get those grates nice and hot.
+I like to use a meat mallet to pound the thighs.
+This not only evens out the thickness, but also serves as little indents to capture those seasonings.

 - Step 2: Season the thighs and place them on the grill.

-- Step 3: Cook the chicken until the pieces start to become dark and crispy in spots and a digital read thermometer reads 165 when placed in a thicker piece of the chicken.
+- Step 3: Cook the chicken until the pieces start to become dark and crispy in spots and a digital read thermometer reads 165 degrees when placed in a thicker piece of the chicken.

 Once off the grill simply rough chop the chicken and add your favorite fresh taco toppings to warmed tortillas.